esluyter/ESTimeline/README.md

 <br />

 *This tutorial uses mac keyboard shortcuts.
-I believe for other platforms you can substitute ctrl and alt.*
+I think for other platforms you can substitute ctrl and alt.*

 <br />